Kootenay Lake East Shore – Visitor’s Guide web brochure

 The lake’s rocky shores encompass hundreds of tiny bays and beaches, intriguing to explore by kayak or canoe.
 It is not uncommon to find yourself the only boater visible across the lake’s expanse!
 Kootenay Lake is home to Kokanee salmon (a land-locked sockeye), Sturgeon, Dolly Varden and trout, including the world’s largest species, the Gerrard Rainbow.
 Approximately half of the lake shore has roads, with the balance being accessible only by boat.
 Settlements are strung along a thin band where the roads follow the lake shore.
 Wilderness is always close at hand and human residents share the landscape with large diverse populations of wildlife including, deer, elk, moose, caribou, mountain goat, bears, cougars, wolves and coyotes.

-Come experience all of this and more, at the last undeveloped large lake near the USA border.
+Come experience all of this and more, at the last undeveloped large ice-free lake near the USA border.